-The third system could be called feeder roads, providing local access to farming or residential areas.

-Each system is co-ordinated with the other to enable vehicles, either private or commercial, to move rapidly between all points in the State.
+(Right) The headquarters of the Victorian Government in London, Victoria House, situated in The Strand.
+Department of the Premier feeder roads, providing local access to farming or residential areas.
+Each system is coordinated with the other systems to enable vehicles, either private or commercial, to move freely between all points in the State.